On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part I: Lattices and Kronecker sequences: Introduction

 where $\boldsymbol{f} = (f(\boldsymbol{x}_0), f(\boldsymbol{x}_1), \ldots, f(\boldsymbol{x}_{N-1}))^\top$, $\mathcal{K} = [K(\boldsymbol{x}_n, \boldsymbol{x}_m)]_{n,m=0}^{N-1}$, and $\boldsymbol{c} = (c_0, c_1,\ldots, c_{N-1})^\top$.

-In order to obtain a small approximation error, one approach is to use a point set $P_N$ as nodes of the involved integration rule for which the numerical integration error in some function space of is small (see \cite[Section~3.2.1]{ZKH09}).
+In order to obtain a small approximation error, one approach is to use a point set $P_N$ as nodes of the involved integration rule for which the numerical integration error in some function space is small (see \cite[Section~3.2.1]{ZKH09}).
 Depending on the function space, the integration error can often be related to the discrepancy of the underlying point set.
 Further, it is known from \cite[Chapter~6]{N92} that many quasi-Monte Carlo point sets with small discrepancy have a covering radius which is asymptotically optimal.

-Now consider the case where the point set $P_N$ has two points $\boldsymbol{x}_i, \boldsymbol{x}_j$, which are very close to each other.
+However, such asymptotic optimality of the covering radius does not preclude the existence of point pairs with an arbitrarily small distance.
+This lack of separation becomes critical in the context of approximation.
+Consider the case where the point set $P_N$ has two points $\boldsymbol{x}_i, \boldsymbol{x}_j$, which are very close to each other.
 Then the corresponding rows of the matrix $\mathcal{K}$ are almost the same and the linear system \eqref{linsysK} is ill-conditioned.
-Hence in this situation it is advantageous to use low discrepancy point sets or point sets with small worst-case integration error in a suitable function space, which are also quasi-uniform.
+Hence, in this situation, it is advantageous to use point sets that are not only low in discrepancy (or have small worst-case integration error) but are also quasi-uniform.
+Moreover, such quasi-uniformity ensures numerical stability and robust convergence for scattered data approximation with standard Sobolev kernels, not only within the native space but also in the misspecified setting.